 Body dysmorphia, which is also called body dysmorphic disorder, is an anxiety-related psychiatric condition that is characterized by an intrusive and persistent pre-occupation with an imagined or unnoticeable flaw in appearance.
 It is estimated that body dysmorphic disorder affects 1 in every 50 people and can occur at any age.

-People with body dysmorphia tend to obsess over their appearance, often resorting to repetitive grooming behavior (e.g. checking oneself in the mirror more typically than usual) and the constant need for reassurance.
+People with body dysmorphia tend to obsess over their appearance, often resorting to repetitive grooming behavior (e.g. checking oneself in the mirror more often than usual) and the constant need for reassurance.
 This condition could significantly affect a person’s functioning and could bring about intense stress and anxiety if not addressed.

 Researchers have yet to discover the exact cause leading to the development of body dysmorphia.
 However, a wide array of empirical studies suggest that the development of such condition could be influenced by both genetic and environmental factors.

 Environmental factors are also considered as significant contributors in the development of body dysmorphia.
 Studies show that cultural factors, traumatic experiences, and other significant life events could affect a person’s perception of his or her physical features.
-People who have been teased, bullied, or abused about their bodies during their younger years are more likely to develop body dysmorphic disorder.
+People who have been teased, bullied, and/or abused about their bodies during their younger years are more likely to develop body dysmorphic disorder.